MichaelJLittle/NetLabs/README.md

 To interact or view these labs you will need the latest version of Cisco PT installed

-These labs include DHCP, ACL's, VLANS, SVI's, Trunking, ROAS, Static and Dynamic routing protocols (OSPF) , and more
+These labs include

+Network1, which utilizes DHCP, ACL's, VLANS, SVI's, Trunking, ROAS, Static and Dynamic routing protocols (OSPF) , and more

+ACL1 showcases a basic ACL configuration